-We have audited the consolidated financial statements of Pascack Valley Health System, LLC (the Company), which comprise the consolidated balance sheet as of December 31, 2022, and the related consolidated statements of operations, cash flows, and members' equity for the year then ended, and the related notes (collectively referred to as the "financial statements").
+We have audited the consolidated financial statements of Pascack Valley Health System, LLC (the Company), which comprise the consolidated balance sheet as of December 31, 2023, and the related consolidated income statement, statement of changes in equity, and statement of cash flows for the year then ended, and the related notes (collectively referred to as the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company at December 31, 2022, and the results of its operations and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company at December 31, 2023, and the results of its operations and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.